Humaidu/lamp-stack-app-ecs-p2-proj3/README.md

-# 🚀 Containerized LAMP Application on Amazon ECS Fargate
+# Containerized LAMP Application on Amazon ECS Fargate (with Secrets Manager)

-This project demonstrates how to build and deploy a containerized LAMP (Linux, Apache, MySQL, PHP) application on **Amazon ECS using Fargate**.
-The application logs IP visits and stores them in an **Amazon RDS MySQL database**.
+This project demonstrates how to build and deploy a containerized LAMP (Linux, Apache, MySQL, PHP) application on **Amazon ECS using Fargate**, securely retrieving database credentials from **AWS Secrets Manager**.

 ---

-## 📦 Stack
+## Stack

 - **PHP 8.x** with Apache
 - **MySQL** on Amazon RDS
 - **Docker** (built using Colima with x86_64 support)
 - **Amazon ECR** – for storing Docker images
 - **Amazon ECS (Fargate)** – for container orchestration
+- **AWS Secrets Manager** – for securely storing DB credentials
 - **AWS CLI & Console** – for infrastructure interaction

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 lamp-app/